prahladinala/prahladinala/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [https://prahladinala.com/projects](https://prahladinala.com/projects)
+- 👨‍💻 All of my projects are available at [https://prahladinala.in/projects](https://prahladinala.in/projects)

-- 📝 I regularly write articles on [https://blog.prahladinala.com/](https://blog.prahladinala.com/)
+- 📝 I regularly write articles on [https://blogs.prahladinala.in/](https://blogs.prahladinala.in/)

-- 📫 How to reach me **info@prahladinala.com**
+- 📫 How to reach me **hello@prahladinala.in**

-- 📄 Know about my experiences [https://prahladinala.com/profile/](https://prahladinala.com/profile/)
+- 📄 Know about my experiences [https://prahladinala.in/profile/](https://prahladinala.in/profile/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">